giobim/ansible-trainee/README.md

 ## Securing

 Using a user that has sudo access without password is hihghly insecure.
 We can solve this issue using ansible vaults to store the sensitive information but we still need to persist the vault password itself.
-A way to solve this chicken-egg problem is to persist the vault password in the same repository and to use [BlackBox](https://github.com/StackExchange/blackbox) to secure this password.
+A way to solve this chicken-egg problem is to persist the vault password in the same repository and to use `BlackBox` [[4]](#4) to secure this password.

-`BB` scripts make it easy to encrypt and decrypt them when you need to view or edit them.
+`BlackBox` scripts make it easy to encrypt and decrypt them when you need to view or edit them.
 You also can decrypt them automatically for use in production without prompting you for a password.

- If you don't have a GPG key, set it up using, for example, [these instructions](https://help.github.com/articles/generating-a-new-gpg-key/) then, get in touch with the owner of this repository, he/her will add your GPG public key to allow you to decrypt those files.
+ If you don't have a GPG key, set it up using, for example, these instructions [[9]](#9) then, get in touch with the owner of this repository, he/her will add your GPG public key to allow you to decrypt those files.

 ## Decrypting in production using an automated user